JacklyChen/JCrash/README.md

 never call Objective-C code from that method!
 There are many cases where you can get away with doing so anyway, but there are certain classes of crashes where handler code that disregards this warning will cause the crash handler to crash!
-Note that if this happens, KSCrash will detect it and write a full report anyway, though your custom handler code may not fully run.
+Note that if this happens, JCrash will detect it and write a full report anyway, though your custom handler code may not fully run.

 Trade off: Custom crash handling code, but you must be careful what you put
            in it!

-#### KSCrash log redirection
+#### JCrash log redirection

-This takes whatever KSCrash would have printed to the console, and writes it to a file instead.
-I mostly use this for debugging KSCrash itself, but it could be useful for other purposes, so I've exposed an API for it.
+This takes whatever JCrash would have printed to the console, and writes it to a file instead.
+I mostly use this for debugging JCrash itself, but it could be useful for other purposes, so I've exposed an API for it.